Home / Life Insurance / Articles / Life Insurance Claims / How to Claim Life Insurance

 There are three main types of life insurance claims — maturity, death, and riders.
 Beneficiaries will receive life insurance payouts in the case of the policyholder's untimely demise.
 Here is a list of claims one can make under Life Insurance.

-Here are the steps to file a life insurance death claims process.
+Here are the steps to file a death claim.

 Step 1: Written claim intimation

-The beneficiary must immediately inform the insurer of the claim, including the insured's name, policy number, death site, date, and claimant's name.
-The beneficiary can obtain a claim notification form by contacting the insurance company directly, submitting an online request, or visiting any of the insurer's local offices.
+The beneficiary must immediately inform the insurer of the claim.
+Insured's name, policy number, death site, date, claimant's name, etc. The beneficiary can obtain a claim notification form by contacting the insurance company directly, submitting an online request, or visiting any of the insurer's local offices.
 The beneficiary must provide the following details.

 You can get a claim notification form from your insurance agent or advisor or visit your local insurance agency.
 You should also check your insurance company's website to see if the claim intimation form is available for download.